iammowgoud/AWS-Neptune-Fullstack-Serverless-Recommendations-Application/README.md

 - Remove step 4 (A) "Setup React app AWS config" by setting environment variables
 - Remove step 4 (B) by pulling Gremlin endpoint/port from environment variables in Lambda functions
-- Remove Deployment step 5 by assigning Lambda Functions to VPC in deployment stage using CloudFormation YAML
+- Remove step 5 by assigning Lambda Functions to VPC in deployment stage using CloudFormation YAML